rlucas11/panelCodeR/README.md

 ### Wrapper Functions

 As with `buildLavaan()`, there are some wrapper functions that can be used to specify other models.
 Specifically, you can use `run_startsx_mplus()`, `run_startsy_mplus()`, `run_clpm_mplus()`, `run_riclpm_mplus()`, or `run_arts_mplus()` to get those variations on the STARTS model.
 I also created `run_sts_mplus()`, which runs a stable-trait + state model.
 These often have a limited set of options compared to `build_starts_mplus()`, given the constraints required to specify these models.
-For details, look at the code for these models.
+For details, look at the code or help files for these models.

 ### Comparing Models

 > [!WARNING]
 > This is not implemented in the R package yet!

-There is also one more function that can be used to compare a set of nested models for one variable (this is only available for Mplus right now).
-The function `compareUnivariate` takes three arguments: `data` (the data file) `waves` (the number of waves), and `actualWaves` (which waves actually exist).
+There is also one more function that can be used to compare a set of nested models for one variable (this is only available for Mplus right now; the function assumes that all variables are labelled "xw", where w is the wave number).
+The function `compareUnivariate` takes three arguments: `data` (the data file) `waves` (the number of waves), and `xWaves` (which waves actually exist).
 It then runs the univariate STARTS, ARTS, START, STS, and ART models.
 The univariate ART model corresponds to the bivariate CLPM; the univariate START model corresponds to the bivariate RI-CLPM model; the univariate ARTS model corresponds to the bivariate ARTS or factor CLPM model, and the univariate STARTS model corresponds to the bivariate STARTS model.
 The STS model is rarely used in a bivariate context, but it could be.
-The code for this function is in a separate file called ["compareModels"](scripts/compareModels.R), so you will need to run that code before the function is available.

 ### Dynamic Panel Models

-You can now create code for and run dynamic panel models.
-Source the file ["buildMplusDpm.R"](buildMplusDpm.R) and there will be a new function available called `run_dpm_mplus()`.
+You can also create code for and run dynamic panel models (this is only implemented for Mplus).
 Because of some of the differences between the DPM and the STARTS-based models, certain options are not available.
 For instance, it does not make sense to run a DPM without a stable trait (this would just be an ART model that can be specified using the original code).
 In addition, most implementations of the DPM do not impose strict stationarity, so I removed that option here.
 This makes it difficult to use phantom variables, because the model is typically not identified with missing waves and no stationarity.
 Most DPM models do not include state variance, so that is the default; but I think it should be possible to do add this component.

 The options for the DPM are:
 ```R